grafana/grafana/docs/sources/features/explore/index.md

 ### Labels and Parsed fields

-Each log row has extendable area with its labels and parsed fields, for more robust interaction.
-For all labels we have added the ability to filter for (positive filter) and filter out (negative filter) selected label.
-Each field, as well as the label has also metrics button to display its stats in relation to all displayed logs.
+Each log row has an extendable area with its labels and parsed fields, for more robust interaction.
+For all labels we have added the ability to filter for (positive filter) and filter out (negative filter) selected labels.
+Each field or label also has a stats icon to display ad-hoc statistics in relation to all displayed logs.

 ### Loki-specific Features